alacritty/alacritty/README.md

 Alacritty is the fastest terminal emulator in existence.
 Using the GPU for rendering enables optimizations that simply aren't possible without it.
-Alacritty currently supports macOS, Linux, and Windows.
+Alacritty currently supports macOS, Linux, BSD, and Windows.

 <p align="center">
   <img width="600"